kansas city's premier aesthetic & wellness clinic

 Sick Visit 10 minutes (for Immediate Needs Only) $90

-Phone consults are also available if travel is difficult or you live out of town for the same prices above.
-Phone appointments require payment in advance with credit card on file.
+Phone consults are also available if travel is difficult for the same prices above.
+Phone appointments require payment in advance with a credit card on file.
+The Missouri Board of Healing Arts requires that the first visit is face-to-face with a physician to establish care.

 ‘New Patient Wellness Package’ $1500